Process Substitution

 echo "Hello, world!" | tee /tmp/hello.txt

-Now let say you want to have only lower case characters in the file but keep the regular case on the output.
+Now let's say you want to have only lowercase characters in the file but keep the regular case on the output.
 You could use process substitution that way:

 echo "Hello, world!" | tee >(tr '[:upper:]' '[:lower:]' > /tmp/hello.txt)